PetterKraabol/laravel-twitch-api/docs/readme.md

 Some functions has an optional ```$token``` parameter that defaults to *null*.
 If this is not set, it will look for a token you can set by ```setToken()``` from the Api class: ```TwitchApi::setToken('xxxxxxxxxxxxxx');```.
 If it does not find any token, an exception will be given from ```RequestRequiresAuthenticationException.php```.

+For security enhancements, any *http* URLs from Twitch, such as image links, are automatically transformed to *https*.

 ## Twitch API

 This package is based on the [justintv/twitch-api](https://github.com/justintv/twitch-api) Twitch API v3.
 For a more detailed description of objects retrieved from Twitch, visit their repository.